thejeremyjohn/wellread/README.md

 The site is preloaded with collection of books.
 Users can view all of the available books by clicking `Browse`.
 <img src="https://i.imgur.com/qMltUHT.png" />

-Clicking the cover image or title of a book allows the user to see more details of the book, and provides an opportunity to edit that book's shelf membership.
+Clicking the cover image or title of a book allows the user to see more details and provides an opportunity to edit that book's shelf membership.
 <img src="https://i.imgur.com/4WR9sR7.png" />
 In the screenshot above, the user has opened the shelf menu dropdown, where they can choose which shelf or shelves a book belongs to.